markusahlstrand/hono-openapi-middlewares/README.md

 - @hono/zod-openapi
 - hono
-- zod

 ## Authentication middleware

-The authentication middleware needs to be created using the factory mehtod as it needs to have acces to the app instance.
+The authentication middleware needs to be created using the factory method as it needs to have access to the app instance.

 ```typescript
 interface Bindings {